Khelechy/pearbook/pearbook_core/README.md

 # PearBook: Distributed Expense Tracker

-A proof-of-concept implementation of a peer-to-peer expense sharing application using Conflict-free Replicated Data Types (CRDTs) over a simulated Kademlia Distributed Hash Table (DHT).
+A proof-of-concept implementation of a peer-to-peer expense sharing application using Conflict-free Replicated Data Types (CRDTs) over an actual Kademlia Distributed Hash Table (DHT) using libp2p.
 This project demonstrates eventual consistency in distributed systems, aligning with the CAP theorem's trade-offs for high availability and partition tolerance without a central server.

 ## Project Overview